wenming2014/roslyn/docs/features/enhanced-using.md

 Lookup is designed to handle most of the language complexity itself, so that should be just about everything required for the language feature.

+*Worklist*

+1. Add a definition for a Dispose method to WellKnownMemberNames.cs.
+2. Modify BindUsingStatementParts to do a LookupMembersInType for the method name added to WellKnownMemberNames.cs.
+3. Check if the lookup has at least one result
+4. If there is a method that takes no parameters or type parameters, accept it.
+   Otherwise, produce a warning that Dispose methods exist, but they have the wrong signature.
+5. If (4) was a success, produce a new BoundUsingStatement found with the target method.
+If not, fallback to the old code to try and find an IDisposable conversion.

 ### `using var`

 #### Design